 - Behaviours e.g. fridge pickers, tv watching, online learning

-- Once the initial brainstorming of ideas is done, interrogate the topics by checking them using the following questions:
+- Once the initial brainstorming of ideas is done, interrogate the topics with the following questions:

 - Can we collect data to answer an investigative question based on this topic or issue?
 If not reject the idea [ability to gather data to answer the investigative question].

-- What would be the purpose of asking about the topic or issue that you have?
+- What would be the purpose of asking about this topic or issue?
 If it is not purposeful then reject the idea [purposeful or interesting].

 - Would the investigative question we pose involve everyone in the group (e.g. the class or another defined group)?
 If not reject the idea [does not involve the whole group].

-- Working in groups students select a topic or issue to focus on.
+- Organise students into groups and have them select a topic or issue to focus on.

 - Prompts to help with posing investigative questions are: